Transitions from 'Deemed Permit' to RMA consent

 Get started - forms and contact information

 Putting together a consent application takes time.
-Start now to ensure you’re sorted by 2021.
+Start now to ensure you’re application is in by 1 July 2021.
 You’ll find a lot information in the resource consents section of our website.

 To apply for a resource consent to take and use surface water (known as a water permit under the RMA) you must complete the application forms and prepare an Assessment of Environmental effects.
 The application forms are found here:

 You can collect paper copies of these forms from our offices, have them posted to you, or download them above.

 You may be required to complete additional forms for other aspects of your activity.
 Please check with us first, but these may include:

 - if your take involves using water from a water race.
 There is a two-part process to continue legally accessing the race from which you water is taken.
 Apply using Form 4B for a ‘Section 417 Certificate’ which must then be registered, similar to an easement, against the title of all lands involved;

 - if your take is from a groundwater aquifer that is hydraulically connected to a nearby waterway (Form 5);